 Being closer to a router can influence melatonin and thus affect sleep.

-As we talked about before, reduced sleep quality affects everything from concentration to cellular repair and your immune system.
+As we talked about before, reduced sleep quality affects everything in the human body, from concentration to cellular repair and your immune system.

-Beyond basic steps of improving your bedtime routine, like stopping electronic use about an hour before you go to sleep, moving away from the router is critical.
+Beyond basic steps of improving your bedtime routine, like stopping all other electronic devices you use about an hour before you go to sleep, moving away from the router is critical.

 For many people, simply moving the router out of their bedroom will have a profound effect on the quality of their sleep.
 But moving it across the house can be even more beneficial.